Global Evangelism / Communicating the Gospel in a Pluralistic World at NBC

 removed.

-"This is a great coarse that opened my eyes to the struggles Christians face around
+"This is a great course that opened my eyes to the struggles Christians face around

 the globe.
-It gave me an understanding of the real need for missionaries around the world.
+It gave me an understanding of the real need for missionaries worldwide.
 It's

 of you as Busy or Wordy or Disconnected Dan?
 Do you sometimes come off to others as